top of page

 Final Thoughts

-The 2025 IDA dyslexia definition doesn’t just update the words; it reflects a deeper understanding of people.
-It reminds us that dyslexia isn’t one-size-fits-all and that with the right instruction, encouragement, and awareness, every learner can make meaningful progress.
+The 2025 IDA dyslexia definition is more than an updated wording.
+It reflects a deeper, more accurate understanding of how children learn to read.
+It reminds us that dyslexia is not one size fits all and that with strong instruction, encouragement, and early support, every learner can make meaningful progress.

 A woman with short blonde hair and purple glasses smiles while sitting against a purple patterned background.
 The image may represent the author or educator sharing insights in the blog post “What Changed in the 2025 IDA Dyslexia Definition, and Why Does It Matter?”